ztrehagem/liquid-alpha/README.md

 - **Liquid** - A calculus for asynchronous programming.
   - Liquid: A typed tiny functional language.
-  - core Liquid: A intermediate language compiled from Liquid.
+  - core Liquid: An intermediate language compiled from Liquid.

 As for details, refer to the [#Papers](#Papers).